ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

   roundToTwoDecimals
 );
 ```
 Look at the refined `checkout` function—it’s almost poetic.
-Each step flows naturally into the next, forming a coherent, intuitive process.
+Every stage builds upon the previous one, forming a clear and intuitive progression.
 This coherence isn’t just beautiful; it’s practical.
 It allows team members, domain experts—or even your future self—to quickly understand, verify, and adapt the logic with ease.

 #### A Perfect Partnership with TypeScript 🤝
-As your pipelines grow in complexity, maintaining predictability and catching potential issues early becomes crucial.
-This is where TypeScript shines.
-Its type system acts as a safety net, ensuring that each step in your pipeline fits together perfectly—no surprises, just smooth sailing.
-Here’s a concise example of how to type the `pipe` utility using function overloads.
+To ensure type safety in complex pipelines, TypeScript’s function overloads let you define strict input-output relationships across stages.
+Here’s how you can type a `pipe` utility using function overloads:
 ```typescript
 function pipe<T1, R>(func: (arg1: R) => T2): (arg1: T1) => R;
 function pipe<T1, T2, R>(